 Preferred shares, otherwise known as preferred stock, are a type of stock that shares properties with both debt and equity instruments.
 They can be bought in halves.
-The properties shared with a standard equity instrument would be the capital appreciation component.
+A property shared with a standard equity instrument would be the capital appreciation component.

-Debt instruments share the income component with preferred shares, and this income component can be provided in several different styles.
+Debt instruments share the income component with preferred shares, and this income component can be provided in several different forms.